Bespoke testing and consultancy in audio, human perception and vibration.

 The acoustic facilities play a large role in Salford’s undergraduate acoustic programmes, offering students the opportunity to gain invaluable practical experience of carrying out measurements in these unique spaces during laboratory sessions and project work.

-Learn more about studying acoustics at Salford.
+Learn more about undergraduate degrees at Salford.

-The laboratories play a central role in training our students, creating graduates who apply their acoustic expertise at companies such as the BBC, Bentley and Apple Inc. as they seek to take advantage of the opportunities offered by developments such as augmented and virtual reality.
+The laboratories play a central role in training our students, creating graduates who apply their acoustic expertise at companies such as the BBC, Bentley and Apple Inc.

 World-class Acoustic Facilities

 Designed to precise technical specifications, our labs are home to one of the largest acoustics research groups in the world.
-They also provide a practical learning space for our undergraduates and enable us to carry out testing and consultancy in audio, human perception and vibration for some of the world’s best-known companies and organisations.
+They also provide a practical learning space for our students and enable us to carry out testing and consultancy in audio, human perception and vibration for some of the world’s best-known companies and organisations.

 The anechoic chamber is probably the quietest place you’ll ever experience.
 It’s designed to ensure that no sound is reflected from the walls, floor or ceiling.